 Label and date the zip-top bag to identify the contents.
 Masking tape and an all-weather pen with permanent ink work well here.

-Compared to the local big box stores, Amazon has the best prices for the name-brand 1-quart zip-top bags.
+Compared to the local big box stores, Amazon has the best prices for the Ziploc 1-quart zip-top bags.
 So says the 20,000 plus Amazon customer reviewers who took the time to leave feedback.
-The rough and sharp edges of homemade dehydrated foods often compromise generic zip-top bags.
+The rough edges and sharp ends of dehydrated foods very often compromise generic zip-top bags.
 Quality zip-top bags are a necessity when making dehydrated meals for camping.

 Be sure to include a short note with the name of the dish and detailed preparation instructions.
 We have included printable and detailed preparation instructions at the end of this page.